adisagir/BreweriesUSA/README.md

 ## Features

 ### Create Profile
 To use Breweries USA a user must create a log in.
-By clicking on "SIGNUP" users can enter their, Name, Username, Password and Avatar.
+By clicking on "SIGNUP" users can enter their, Name, Username, Password and Avatar.<br>
 <img src="https://media.giphy.com/media/Ur2R3qhwlnBayipXd2/giphy.gif" alt="customize" width="700"/>

 ### Log In